How to Write A Compelling Creative Brief (with Examples & Free Templates)

 • Communication channels on which the campaign will run.

-For example, here’s a creative brief for Hush Puppies:
+For example, here’s a creative brief for Gray’s Cookies:

-Essentially, the creative brief describes the “what” of the project (i.e. its objectives) and “how” to achieve it (i.e. the creative approach).
+Essentially, the creative brief describes the “what” of the project (i.e., its objectives) and “how” to achieve them (i.e., the creative approach).

 Why Do You Need a Creative Brief?